NZK95/grubmod/README.md

 ---

 ## Troubleshooting & Support
-If you encounter errors or bugs, please report them via the issue tracker.
+If you encounter errors or bugs, please report them via the issue tracker. <br>
 Sometimes, after changing BIOS parameters, the system might not boot.
 To reset BIOS to defaults, clear the CMOS or remove the battery.